 (cell cycle, signal transduction, apoptosis, inflammation,

+and other).
 Five custom-designed software programs calculated the

 average cluster responses and compared the frequency of each